 1. By cohort

-Analyzing churn by cohort is a good way to begin your churn analysis.
+Cohort analysis is a good way to begin your churn analysis.
 In cohort reports, you segment your customer base according to a specific time period.

 For example, you might decide to analyze churn according to a cohort of all customers who purchased your product in January 2021.